Monadic-DNA/Explorer/BLOCKCHAIN_PAYMENTS.md

 ## Overview

 GWASifier Premium now uses a **database-free, blockchain-based payment system**.
-Users pay with ETH or USDC from their connected wallet, and subscription status is verified on-chain using Alchemy's indexer API + Alchemy Prices API historical prices.
+Users pay with stablecoins (USDC, USDT, or DAI) from their connected wallet, and subscription status is verified on-chain using Alchemy's indexer API.

 ## How It Works

 ### User Flow
 1. User connects wallet via Dynamic.xyz
 2. User navigates to Premium tab
-3. User sends ETH or USDC to payment wallet from their connected wallet
+3. User selects stablecoin (USDC, USDT, or DAI) and sends payment to payment wallet
 4. After blockchain confirmation (~1-2 minutes), subscription activates automatically
 5. Subscription status is cached in localStorage for 1 hour